UPPMAX/uppmax_intro_cases/docs/linux.md

         rm –f <>

-  - Edit file ".bashrc" in /home directory by adding the alias line for this to start everytime.
+  - Edit file "`.bashrc`" in `home` directory by adding the alias line for this to start everytime.
 - This will also work for mv and cp!
 ```